tbrowder/Draw2D-Furniture/README.md

 * added ellliptical shapes
 * added short-names to show on images
-* option to show image number and dimensions in the upper left corner of the images (automatically selected if short names are used in the input file)
+* `squeeze` option to show image number and dimensions in the upper left corner of the images (automatically selected if short names are used in the input file)
+* dimensions may be decimals

+Planned features:

+* comma as a radix point in decimal numbers
+* handle other dimensional units (feet, meters, decimeters, centimeters, millimeters, cubits)
+* arbitrary polygons
+* other special shapes:
+    * rectangle with rounded corners [arcs of circles]
+    * rectangle with one or more sides having arcs of ellipses

 ## Additional dependencies